Oxford Centre for Computational Neuroscience

 The effective connectivity of the human prefrontal cortex using the HCP-MMP human brain atlas has identified different systems involved in visual working memory (660).

-In natural scenes, the receptive fields of inferior temporal cortex neurons shrink to approximately the size of objects, revealing a mechanism that simplifies object recognition (320, 516, B12, B16).
+The discovery that in natural scenes, the receptive fields of inferior temporal cortex neurons shrink to approximately the size of objects, revealing a mechanism that simplifies object recognition (320, 516, B12, B16).

 Top-down attentional control of visual processing by inferior temporal cortex neurons in complex natural scenes (445).